What is community detoxification?

 First, the person needs to have a supportive key worker and doctor in place to help them through the process.

 What is a key worker?

 A key worker works with people who would benefit from support in managing life issues, including changes to substance use (prescription drugs, illegal drugs and alcohol).
 They can be employed in specialist projects or in mainstream health services.

-- Weekly one-to-one sessions with a key worker.
-These sessions involve relapse prevention and care planning throughout the detox, and for a six months after detox.
+- Weekly one-to-one sessions with a key worker to receive psychosocial support.
+These sessions involve relapse prevention, harm reduction and interagency care plans.

 - Regular meetings with the doctor, to ensure the detox is suitable and working.

 - 6 months aftercare in the community or in a residential service.